Sweet Taste of Souls: Production

 The film was produced by Flying Dolphin Productions.
-Principal photography took place in Julian, California as well as San Diego County over twenty six days.
+Principal photography took place in Julian, California and other locations in San Diego County over twenty six days.

 Release

 The film screened at Cosmo Film Festival.
-It was released on November 1, 2020 and distributed by TriCoast Worldwide.
+It was released on November 1, 2020, and distributed by TriCoast Worldwide.

 Reception

 Paul Chapinal at Film-news.co.uk scored it 3 out of 5, claiming it has "enough twists and turns to keep the attention."
 The Scariest Things scored it 3 out of 5, concluding it is "Delicious cherry pie."
 Horror Bound called it "a new unique tale in horror."
 In a review at PopHorror, Anthony Baamonde claims the "acting is fabulous, and Honey Lauren totally steals the show."
 In a less favorable review, Explosion Network scored it 4 out of 10 claiming that the "core concept is unique enough to carry the weaker parts of the film."
 Without Your Head scored the film 2 out of 5 stating the film had "great concepts that never get the execution they deserve."
 Film critic Jennie Kermode at Eye for Film scored in 1 out of 5, stating "you'll be left feeling as if you've been watching this picture for years."